Michelle7220/ConnectUs-FE/README.md

 The video demo of the ConnectUs group chat application is : https://youtu.be/DCNXqNpA8z0

-# Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.